 Perhaps even more concerning is that e-cigarettes may be more appealing to children as young as 12, which leads to more young people becoming addicted to the nicotine content over time, and possibly even drawn toward tobacco cigarette use.
 The many fruity or sweet flavorings one can add to their misty concoction appeal to those that may initially be turned off by the pungent smell or burning sensation of real tobacco smoke.
 Studies suggest there is the chance that people who don’t smoke – particularly teenagers – are much more likely to do so after trying e-cigarettes as they become accustomed to the effects of nicotine.
 In a recent CDC survey, the rate of high schoolers smoking cigarettes declined by 50% while the percentage using e-cigarettes rose by over 700%.
 Thankfully, the FDA recently ruled that e-cigarettes and vaping supplies fall under the same regulations as cigarettes, thus barring sales to anyone under 18 years of age.

-Will they help you quit?
+Will e-cigarettes help you quit smoking?

 Are e-cigarettes a good way to quit a tobacco habit?
 Although some people may successfully use e-cigarettes alone as a bridge to quitting, studies have been mixed as to whether e-cigarettes are better than any other nicotine replacement therapy available.
 More successful quit rates have been demonstrated when any nicotine replacement therapy is combined with a stepwise smoking cessation program.